 You’ve set the date and sent the most adorable first birthday party invitations.
 The decorations match your theme perfectly and the specialty cake has been ordered.
 Everything is set for that moment when guests arrive, but how will you entertain them once they get there?

 Since most first birthday celebrations include relatives and friends whose ages range from young to old, you may wish to plan a variety of activities so that everyone from the birthday girl to grandpa can join in the fun.

 01 of 10

 A sectioned off area for soft play is a safe and fun place for babies and toddlers to gather while bigger kids are busy with games like musical chairs.
-Place a soft mat in a corner of the room, or use click-together style baby gates to create a baby zone in the center of the room (the birthday boy is the center of attention, after all!)
+Place a soft mat in a corner of the room, or use click-together style baby gates to create a baby zone in the center of the room.
 Fill the space with foam balls and soft blocks that babies can enjoy whenever they need a little time away from the bustle of the party.

 02 of 10

 Does anyone really ever outgrow the fun of bubbles?
 Hand out plastic cups to kids, turn on a bubble-pumping machine and challenge them to catch as many bubbles as they can.
 The birthday girl may need some help, but even if she doesn’t completely grasp the concept, she’ll be just as happy to simply play with the bubbles.